Discharge Advice: Electrophysiological Studies and Catheter Ablation

 Driving:

-• DVLA does not permit driving for two days after ablation but we advise no driving for one week, to allow time for your groin to heal and your heart rhythm to settle down.
+• DVLA does not permit driving for two days after an ablation, but we advise no driving for one week, to allow time for your groin to heal and your heart rhythm to settle down.

-• HGV/PSV (group 2) license holders are not permitted to drive for 2 weeks after successful ablation.
-If your arrhythmia has caused incapacity, then driving must be stopped for six weeks.
+• HGV/PSV (Group 2) license holders are not permitted to drive for 2 weeks after a successful ablation.
+If your arrhythmia has caused incapacity, then driving must be stopped for 6 weeks.

 Work: